Faculty & Staff

 Dr. Nutter previously taught at Marshall University where he received his master’s degree.
 He met his wife Laurie, a former LU professor for 30 years, at Tennessee Temple University where they both received their undergraduate degrees in English in the early 1980s.

 As the Liberty Quiz Bowl coach, he has led his team to 11 Big South Conference championships in 13 years, with his team also finishing 14th in the nation in 2015.
-In recent years, his Liberty teams have defeated schools such as Princeton, UPenn, Johns Hopkins, William & Mary, UVa, Duke, Ohio State, Michigan, North Carolina, South Carolina, Maryland, Kentucky, Alabama, and Auburn.
+In recent years, his Liberty teams have defeated schools such as Princeton, UPenn, Johns Hopkins, William & Mary, UVa, Duke, Ohio State, Michigan, North Carolina, South Carolina, Maryland, Tennessee, Kentucky, Alabama, and Auburn.

 Away from campus, Dr. Nutter is very active at Gospel Community Church Rivermont, serving as a Sunday school teacher, cook for Men’s Ministry breakfasts, and barista for the church’s coffee bar.
 When not in the LU classroom or at his church, he enjoys pop-up camping, trout fishing, driving his Jeep, attending LU sporting events (football, basketball, baseball & softball), and watching Orioles baseball.